aws/s2n-tls/scram/README.md

 SCRAM adds mis-use resistance for both kinds of issues.

-When using SCRAM, a recipient simply must correctly compute the message authentication code in order to decrypt it.
-There is no benefit to skipping this step.
-If an application does fail to check the result of the message authentication operation, and uses the 'decrypted' data prematurely, any corrupt message will result in a 'random garbage' plaintext.
-Crucially, an attacker has no control over this random garbage and it can not be used to construct meaningful decryption or message forgery oracles.
+When using SCRAM, a recipient simply must first (correctly) compute the message authentication code in order to subsequently decrypt it.
+There is no significant benefit to skipping this step.
+If an application does fail to check the result of the message authentication operation, and uses the 'decrypted' data prematurely, the corrupt message will result in a 'random garbage' plaintext.
+Crucially, an attacker has no control over this random garbage and, it cannot be used to construct meaningful decryption or message forgery oracles.

 ## Integration of message padding into the AEAD layer